Dental CAD Market Size and Share

 By Component: Software Captures Value as Hardware Matures

-Software, however, is the fastest climbing component at 9.98% CAGR.
-Vendors are pivoting to subscription and cloud license bundles that smooth cashflows while continuously feeding AI model updates.
+Software, however, is the fastest-growing component, with a 9.98% CAGR.
+Vendors are pivoting to subscription and cloud license bundles that smooth cash flows while continuously updating their AI models.
 Exocad’s DentalCAD 3.2 shipped AI Design to auto-generate crown libraries, whereas 3Shape Automate now closes roughly 94% of crown designs without technician touch-ups.
 Beyond design, platforms integrate case tracking, remote approval, and KPI dashboards, letting multi-site groups compare rounding errors and turnaround-time deltas.
 Open API philosophies are likewise proliferating to court niche startups that supply AI margin detection or shade-matching algorithms, deepening ecosystem stickiness.

 Dental CAD Market: Market Share by Component